Kitware/vtk-book/VTKBook/05Chapter5.md

 3. Program custom rendering operations in the graphics library.
 These issues are active topics in visualization research <em style="color:green;background-color: white">\[Schroeder05\]</em>.
 In VTK, tessellation methods are currently employed since once tessellated, a cell can be processed by existing linear algorithms.
 The difficulty with solutions 2) and 3) above is that the effort to create new rendering and visualization algorithms is significant, possibly requiring different solutions for each type of nonlinear cell.
 Furthermore, it is likely that the performance found in dedicated rendering hardware (e.g., processing linear cells) would far outstrip any software rendering solution for higher order cells.
 The difficulty with 1) above is that the tessellation must be performed carefully or unacceptable error can be introduced into visualization.
 Or, if the cell is over-tessellated, an excessive number of linear primitives will result.
 Future research points to developing adaptive methods that tessellate on a selected error metric (please see [Chapter 8 - Advanced Data Representation](08Chapter8) for more information).

-VTK tessellates nonlinear quadratic cells using a fixed subdivision as shown in **Figure 5-5**.
+VTK tessellates nonlinear quadratic cells using a fixed subdivision as shown in {ref}`Figure 5-5 <Figure-5-5>`.
 This generally works well for quadratic cells due to the lower order of interpolation, and the few number of points defining the cell.

 **Quadratic Edge.** The quadratic edge is a primary one-dimensional cell.
 It is defined by three points.
-The first two points define the endpoints of the edge; the third point is located in the center of the edge as shown in **Figure 5-4**.
+The first two points define the endpoints of the edge; the third point is located in the center of the edge as shown in {ref}`Figure 5-4 <Figure-5-4>`.
 The direction along the line is from the first point to the second point.

 **Quadratic Triangle.** The quadratic triangle is a primary two-dimensional cell.
 It is defined by six points.
-The first three points are located at the vertices of the triangle; the next three are located in the middle of each of the three edges as shown in **Figure 5-4**.
+The first three points are located at the vertices of the triangle; the next three are located in the middle of each of the three edges as shown in {ref}`Figure 5-4 <Figure-5-4>`.

 **Quadratic Linear Quadrilateral.** The quadratic linear quadrilateral is a primary two-dimensional cell.
 It is defined by six points.
-The first four points are located at the vertices of the quadrilateral; the next two are located in the middle of each of the first and third edge as shown in **Figure 5-4**.
+The first four points are located at the vertices of the quadrilateral; the next two are located in the middle of each of the first and third edge as shown in {ref}`Figure 5-4 <Figure-5-4>`.

 {#Figure-5-5 .figure-target}
 &nbsp;